English at KS3

 At Babington we have developed a KS3 curriculum in English that we feel prepares our students very well for the examinations they will face at the end of year 11, but which also means students will get to read plenty of literature.

-The curriculum we have developed includes opportunities for students to read a range of modern and classic fiction, two sets of themed poetry and several plays.
+The curriculum we have developed includes opportunities for students to read a range of modern and classic fiction, three sets of themed poetry and several plays.
 In addition, we have identified several half terms where students concentrate on reading non-fiction texts critically.

 We have mapped out the curriculum so that students cover all of the essential skills they need in order to succeed at GCSE.